Chile

 Ski Chile, South America

-Chile has some great ski resorts perched up high in the majestic Andes mountain range.
+Ski Chile at some of the great ski resorts perched up high in the majestic Andes mountain range.
 Chile is a great destination for a ski or snowboard holiday because you can combine powder skiing with an interesting culture.

 Other than the skiing, Chile is also renowned for its weird shape – the long skinny country that spans 4,300km along the coast of South America and is 18 times longer than its widest point.
 It’s the land of startling diversity in regards to its geography and climate.
 From hot arid deserts in the north, to the chilly (OK, pun intended!) expanses of Patagonia in the south, it’s definitely the land of contrasts.